 - C16 Located on windows other than to indicate the name and nature of the business.
 Window signs are to be discrete and of a professional design quality.
-Views to the interior of the building are not to be obscured unduly. - C17 Fixed above awning level. - C18 Painted on previously unpainted surfaces of heritage and contributory items. - C19 Standardised corporate signage. - C20 Internally lit, neon or with flashing lights.
+Views to the interior of the building are not to be obscured unduly. - Fixed above awning level. - C18 Painted on previously unpainted surfaces of heritage and contributory items. - C19 Standardised corporate signage. - C20 Internally lit, neon or with flashing lights.
 Small and discrete internally illuminated signs may be installed within shopfronts.

-- C21 Existing public views over roofs to the harbour from Gap Park are to be retained, including views from the former tram corridor. - C22 The vista from Military Road to Gap Park and cottage behind the sandstone commercial building at 25 Military Road is to be retained (Figure 24). - Roofs are to remain uncluttered by intrusive structures and services in order not to detract from the significant views from Gap Park towards the harbour.
+- Existing public views over roofs to the harbour from Gap Park are to be retained, including views from the former tram corridor. - Contributory items

+Coccage behind the sandstone commercial (Figure 24).

+Canal coccage behind the sandstone commercial (Figure 24).